kujenga/website/content/blog/go-mlp.md

 Being able to compute a set of outputs given a set of inputs is a big step forward, but in order to give meaning to these outputs, we need to train the network to match the predictive behavior that we expect.
-The way most all machine learning models are trained is through a series of iterative steps, where each step tweaks the parameters of the model a way that decreases the "loss" of the network, and we'll be doing that same process here.
+Nearly all machine learning models are trained through a series of iterative steps, where each step tweaks the parameters of the model a way that decreases the "loss" of the network.
+We'll be doing that same process here our network.

-In each of those iterative steps, our goal is to update the parameters in the network, primarily the weights and biases, to minimize the error.
-Moving _backwards_ through this three layer network to do that, our conceptual steps corresponding to the diagram below are:
+In each iterative step, our goal is to update the weight and bias parameters in the network to minimize the error.
+Looking now at the diagram below and moving _backwards_ through this three layer network, our conceptual steps are:

-1. Compute the error at the output layer by comparing the activations of the last layer with the provided truth labels from the dataset.
+1. Compute the output _error_ by comparing the activation values of the output _layer_ with the truth labels from the dataset.
 1. Update the weights and biases in a way that will decrease the computed error.
-   We do this using derivatives, which tell us how to move the weights and biases for this to happen.
+   We do this using derivatives which we will walk through next, which tell us how to move the weights and biases for this to happen.
-1. Continue to propagate the error backwards through the network, weighting it through the edges that contributed to the eventual error.
+1. Continue to propagate different, computed error values backwards through the network, weighting it through the edges that contributed to the output error.
-1. Iteratively update the next set of weights to minimize errors caused by that earlier layer.
+1. Iteratively update the next set of weights to minimize errors caused by that earlier layer, and repeat as needed for subsequent layers.

 {{< img file="20-backprop-overall.png" alt="Backpropagation Overview" loc=center width=70% >}}

-If you'd like to go into more depth with understanding the intuition behind backpropagation, watch this video!
-I found in very helpful in understanding the process.
-[Backpropagation explained | Part 1 - The intuition][deeplizardBackPropIntuition]
+If you'd like to go into more depth with understanding the intuition behind backpropagation, watch this video.
+I found it very helpful in understanding the
+process: [Backpropagation explained | Part 1 - The
+intuition][deeplizardBackPropIntuition]

 ### Introducing Loss Functions